Work from Home and Live with a Retired Spouse

-- 2Be honest but tactful.Mention the struggles you face in trying to focus on work with them around the house.
-Realize that it's only natural for them to seek you out about household matters while you're both at home, but explain to them how interruptions affect your work.Advertisement
+- 2Mention the struggles you face in trying to focus on work with them around the house.
+Realize that it's only natural for them to seek you out about household matters while you're both at home, but explain to them how interruptions affect your work.Be honest but tactful.Advertisement

 Separate Work and Home Life

 Even though you're working from home, it's still helpful to establish boundaries between your work and home life, especially if there are other people at home while you are working.
 This doesn't only apply to your retired spouse, but also to your children if you have them.

 - 1If you have the room, create an office for yourself.
 Put your desk, computer, and any other work-related supplies in your office and work only from there.
 It's best if your office has a door that you can close to shut off your work from the rest of the house.Create a separate office.Advertisement

 - 2Set up a specific block of time during the day as your working hours, and tell your spouse that during that time, you are not to be disturbed unless it's an emergency.
 Tell them to treat your work hours like they would if you worked outside the home every day.Establish working hours: